openbmc/docs/discord-rules.md

    Instead, email `openbmc-security@lists.ozlabs.org` and follow the [documented directions][1]

+## Channel Specific Rules

+### #code-reviews

+1. All code review requests must be only posted to the #code-reviews channel.

+2. Requests must wait at least 48 hours from submission before notification.
+   Maintainers and reviewers should be working in Gerrit primarily; availability on Discord is a curtsey.
+Avoid unnecessary noise to others.

+3. An exception to (2) is for active investigation and resolution of issues being already discussed.
+For example, "I just uploaded a fix for this problem at ..." is a productive communication.

+### #jobs

-7. All jobs related posts (including looking for work) must only be posted to the #jobs channel.
+1. All jobs related posts (including looking for work) must only be posted to the #jobs channel.

 [1]: